solid/authorization-panel/acp/use-cases.md

 Location: /policies
 ```

-Create the personal [Access Policy Resource](definitions.md#access-policy-resource).
+Create the personal Resource.
 We should use the Location HTTP header in the response from the previous POST because the Slug header may be ignored by the server.

 ```HTTP
 PUT /policies/personal HTTP/1.1